gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 Tableau (Data Visualization)

-- **SQL Functions:** Includes SELECT, SELECT DISTINCT, WHERE, AND, OR, IN, NOT IN, BETWEEN LIKE, wildcards, NULL, NOT NULL, ORDER BY.
+- **SQL Functions:** Includes SELECT, DISTINCT, WHERE, AND, OR, IN, NOT IN, BETWEEN LIKE, wildcards, NULL, NOT NULL, ORDER BY.

 - **SQL Aggregation:**  This part includes COUNT, COUNT DISTINCT, SUM, AVG, MAX, MIN, GROUP BY, and HAVING.